Arab Academy has an Arabic online course for everyone!

 - Stories-Animals: This course can be completed in connection with, or after, Guess-Animals.
 Because students have learned how to describe different animals, they are ready to hear a story about them.
 The stories re-enforce vocabulary as well as introduce new words.

 - Guess-Jobs: This is a third in a series of courses that are based on guesswork.
-This time children learn about the different professions.
+In this course, children learn about the different professions.
 They learn what different people do, wear, the tools they use, and the place where they work.

 - Characteristics of Young People: This course teaches children how to control and express their different feelings.
 This course accomplishes this through funny stories and interactive exercises.
 This course presents 8 engaging stories covering the following emotions: fear, boredom, aggression, pretending to know when you don’t, anxiety, being too quiet, liking to do the opposite of what people tell you, and being active versus being lazy.
 The children learn many useful vocabulary words related to expressing feelings.